tsmx/secure-config/README.md

 Notes:
 - If the `envVarExports` array contains multiple entries having the exact same `key`, only the first entry will be considered.
 - If `envVarExports` contains entries that cannot be found in the configuration, no env var will be set and no error will be thrown.
-- If the `envVarExports` option AND the `__envVarExports` configuration key both are present, the programmatic passed arry will take precedence.
+- If the `envVarExports` option AND the `__envVarExports` configuration key both are present, the programmatic passed array will take precedence.

 ## Injecting the decryption key